 Superannuation is basically your self-funded retirement fund.
 By law, your employer has to deposit the equivalent of 9.5% of your salary into your superannuation fund.
 As long as you’re living in Australia and you’re not suffering from financial hardship, you cannot withdraw money from your super before you retire.

 ANUSA legal service

-At ANUSA, we have two fully-qualified lawyers, Michael Curtotti and Ray Mardia, who are able to assist you with selected legal matters you may face, including issues regarding your employment.
+At ANUSA, we have two fully-qualified lawyers who are able to assist you with selected legal matters you may face, including issues regarding your employment.
 To book an appointment with them, contact ANUSA.